 In a perfect world, we'd get the adequate rainfall we need, and only on days when we don't have outdoor plans.
 But Mother Nature has Her own ideas, so we have to plan our watering schedule around the weather.
 If at all possible, plant your grass seed just before rain is due, but not harsh or heavy rainfall.
 It's also best not to plant just before a stretch of hot (above 80) sunny days, as this makes it harder for grass seeds to germinate.

 Consistent, even but gentle watering is best for newly-planted grass seed.
-To sporadic and it may not germinate evenly, too heavy and it may get dislodged and wash away.
+Too sporadic, and it may not germinate evenly; too heavy, and it may get dislodged and wash away.
 An average rain shower is perfect.
-But in the absence of rain you can use a sprinkler to get a good even soaking on your new grass seed.
-Set it on medium and move it every twenty minutes or so, making sure all seeded areas are covered.
+But in the absence of rain, you can use a sprinkler to get a good, even soaking on your new grass seed.
+Water new grass seed for 5-10 minutes immediately after planting.
+Do not allow seeds to dry out, or they will die.
+Post-planting, set a sprinkler on medium and move it every twenty minutes or so, making sure all seeded areas are covered.
 Don't overwater.
 If you're "old school" and want to walk around with your hose, resist the urge to walk on the planted areas.
 If you have pets or kids, tying some tape or string with poles around the newly planted seed areas to keep them from trampling it is not a bad idea.
 Once the new shoots are two inches high you can remove the barrier.

 If you have a very large lawn, or find you are away a lot, you may consider investing in an irrigation system that can be programmed to use on a timer.
 Buying or building a rain barrel is also an environmentally-sound option and you can recoup your investment over time by saving on your water bill.